 How we prove your products meet standards?

 We start by understanding your quality standards.
-We comply with ASTM standards and we are NADCAP accredited for Flourescent Penetrant, Magnetic Particle and Radiography Film.
+We comply with ASTM standards and we are NADCAP accredited for Florescent Penetrant, Magnetic Particle and Radiography Film.
 The standards that your parts need to meet will determine the process that we use.
-Below are the processess that we specialize in perfoming.
+Below are the processes we specialize in performing.

-When your quality standard requires a surface finish free from tiny cracks, pores or other surface glitches that are hard to detect by the human eye, dye penetrant testing is used for both ferrous and nonferrous materials.
+When your quality standard requires a surface free from tiny cracks, inclusions, or other surface defects that are not detected with a visual inspection, fluorescent penetratnt inspection will allow detection of such inications on most non-porous materials.
 The part is cleaned and a colored dye solution is applied to the surface of the part.
 The dye is suspended in penetrating oil and will freely flow into these surface imperfections.
 When our special developer is applied, the defects are clearly indicated.

 A similar method suspends fluorescent powder in penetrating oil.
 This brightly colored film covers the parts and the penetrant finds its way into any defects.

-Then the casting is dusted with drying powder and the fluorescent solution is drawn from the defect.
-Then a visual inspection in an ultraviolet light environment will easily show the defects as they will glow.
+Then the part or area is dusted with drying powder and the fluorescent solution is drawn from the defect.
+Then a visual inspection is in an ultraviolet lighted environment which will easily show the defects as they will glow.

 Generally, dye-penetrant testing techniques will identify defects on the surface of the casting and will not detect internal porosity or shrinkage that is not open to the surface.
-But these methods can detect rounded indications for porosity or gas on the casting surface.
+But these methods can detect hairline cracks, rounded indications for porosity, or gas on the casting surface.
 These two methods are less expensive than radiographic testing.

 Magnetic Particle Inspection

-Magnetic particle Inspection (MPI) detects surface and slightly subsurface discontinuities in ferromagnetic materials such as iron, nickel, cobalt, and some of their alloys.
-A high-amperage, low-voltage current is passed through the casting, which establishes a magnetic field.
+Magnetic particle Inspection (MPI) detects surface and slightly subsurface discontinuities in ferromagnetic materials such as iron, nickel, cobalt, and others made from these alloys.
+A high-amperage, low-voltage current is passed through the part, which establishes a magnetic field.
 Magnetic flux is introduced to the part.
 Since cracks and defects have different magnetic properties than those of the surrounding material, their presence causes distortion by interrupting the magnetic field, thereby indicating the shape and position of the crack or void.